 Nevertheless, encouraging baby’s development from an early age with a simple toy will pay off later.
-You see, teaching your baby through play and will have deep impact later on and decrease raising problem with use of electronic and screen time.
+You see, teaching your baby through play and will have a deep impact later on and decrease raising problems with the use of electronic and screen time.